 Health and Safety

-EU legislation means that in all EU states there are structures providing employee representation in the area of health and safety.
+Ensuring that employees are consulted and informed about health and safety at their workplace is an important part of keeping them safe.
+There are structures providing employee representation in the area of health and safety in all of the countries covered.
 However, there are differences in how this representation is organised.
-A combination of employee health and safety representatives with their own powers and a joint employee/employer committee is the structure used most frequently, but other states only have joint committees, some only have employee representatives, while in others the existing works council plays the key role.
-The way employee health and safety representatives are chosen also varies: in around half of the countries they are elected directly by the workforce, while in the others existing bodies, such as unions or works councils, choose them.
-There are also variations in the thresholds for choosing representatives and setting up committees as well as in their powers.
+The structure found most frequently is a combination of employee health and safety representatives with their own powers and a joint employee/employer committee.
+However, other states only have joint committees, some only have worker representatives while in others the existing works council plays the key role.
+There are also variations in how health and safety representatives are chosen, the thresholds at which bodies must be set up and the powers that they have.